 - Part of the premise of The Last Chase is that the world's oil supply has been dried up for years, but the main character is somehow able to find enough fuel to drive a home made race car across the continental US.
 The highways are also in really good condition considering nobody's used them in years.

 - Averting this trope is the raison d'être of the Dies The Fire series, which starts with the premise that a tiny change to the laws of physics (combustion happens slightly more slowly, enough that gunpowder, internal combustion engines, and electronics don't work) causes civilization to collapse.
 Without industrialized farming or an efficient way to transport food from farms to population centers, a lot of people get very hungry very quickly.

 - The Walking Dead.
 While supply runs are a major facet of the show, well-maintained cars (pretty enough to serve as Product Placement) are driven around without any mention of fuel, or any show of characters getting it.
-While there are ample abandoned vehicles scattered about, that probably have fuel, the show is now over a year into the apocalypse in an area with plenty of other people, making it questionable that gas would be that easy to get a hold of.
+While there are ample abandoned vehicles scattered about that probably have fuel, the show is now over a year into the apocalypse in an area with plenty of other people, making it questionable that gas would be that easy to get a hold of.
 Ammo is mentioned to be scarce, but firefights in the show don't seem to depict this, and conservation of gunfire is mostly motivated by not wanting to alert the walkers.
 The main characters avoid major cities on the pretense that they are infested with the dead, however this is a Hand Wave to keep them scavenging for supplies.

 - BattleTanx: Somehow, biker gangs and other rag-tag groups acquiring many, many, fully functional tanks, a wide range of weapons, including nukes and experimental energy weapons isn't uncommon in a world that was devastated by a population decimating plague and a nuclear war.